Patients

 Email icon

 Every person diagnosed with cancer is unique.
-That’s why it’s so important for patients to have more treatment options and the opportunity to make treatment decisions with their doctors that may give them the flexibility to allow them to have more time to take care of their health.
+That’s why it’s so important for patients to have more treatment options, including ones that for some patients could be given in different care settings that are closer to home.
+This may give them flexibility and potentially allows them to have more time to care for their health.

 Understand cancer treatment options